Trump and Saudi Arabia: Have we reached peak hypocrisy yet?

-Shenaz Kermalli is a freelance journalist based in Toronto
+Shenaz Kermalli is a freelance journalist and a journalism lecturer at Humber College in Toronto

 It’s incredible how much money talks.